Thought Leadership

 2. Agents are not going anywhere

-The role of the neighborhood friendly agent is still important.
+The role of the neighborhood-friendly agent is still important.
 In many markets, consumers conduct research online but still prefer to directly approach agents or insurance companies to buy the policy.
 Yet, the role, capabilities, and skill sets of the agent need to evolve.
 Insurance organizations will be driven to enable agents with digital tools to generate leads and referrals for better conversions in new business.

 Agents can no longer be charged with only selling products.
 Companies must plan for the agent’s role to shift to cross-selling, advisory and relation-management skills.
 For this change to work effectively, agents must be equipped with digital and social media tools and be trained on how best to use these tools.
+What does success look like?

 • Ensure there is real behavior change in the field, and agents are following through on their training.